 Gerard Piqué, 103

-With 103 appearances for the national side, Gerard Piqué has been one of Spain’s most versatile , given this superiority in the air and his sharp passing skills.
+With 103 appearances for the national side, Gerard Piqué has been one of Spain’s most versatile defenders, given this superiority in the air and his sharp passing skills.
 He also has 608 caps in his decade-plus career with Barcelona, winning the treble of Champions League, Spanish Cup, and La Liga twice.

 via Twitter